anjali-deshpande-hub/chronic_kidney_disease/README.md

 # Team Project

 ## Description
 The team project is broken up into 2 mini-modules.
 The first team project will be at the halfway mark of the program.
-There you will be assigned to team of 4, and you'll collaboratively create a simple program with a database to analyze a dataset from Kaggle or another open-sourced dataset.
+There you will be assigned to a team of 4, and you'll collaboratively create a simple program with a database to analyze a dataset from Kaggle or another open-sourced dataset.

 In the second team project, you will work with the same team members again, and take your first team project and depending on your stream, you will create a: